 If you have extras health insurance, there may be only a few weeks left to use your benefits before you lose them.
-Most health insurance funds reset their extras benefits on 1 January, and anything you haven't used before then is lost.
+Most health insurance funds reset their extras benefits on 1 January, so anything you haven't used before then will be lost.

 Usually you get a set benefit per visit or service, capped at an annual maximum benefit per type of service.

-The annual maximum limits reset each year – on 1 January for most funds.
+The annual maximum limit resets each year – 1 January for most funds.
 Other funds reset at the end of the financial year, and a few on the date you joined.

 Only very few funds – such as Police Health and Emergency Services Health – let you claim unused benefits for some services during the next year.

-If you have health insurance with one of the below funds, your extras benefits will reset on 1 January and what you haven't used will be gone.
+If you have health insurance with one of the funds below, your extras benefits will reset on 1 January and what you haven't used will be gone.

-How much money could you be leaving on the table?
+How much could you be missing out on?

-How much you get back for each treatment depends on your policy, but these are median figures:
+How much you get back for each treatment depends on your policy, but here are some median figures:

-Note: These are the median benefits per person (single policy in Victoria) for the first service in a year – usually the benefits are smaller for subsequent services.
-Only policies with $ benefits for services were used for this calculation – a number of policies pay a percentage of your cost, usually between 50 and 100%.
+Note: These are the median benefits per person (single policy in Victoria, November 2019) for the first service in a year – usually the benefits are smaller for subsequent services.
+Only policies with cash benefits for services were used for this calculation; a number of policies pay a percentage of your cost, usually between 50 and 100%.

-On average you'll get about $250 a year for prescription glasses or contact lenses, with benefit limits ranging from $100 up to $600 on some premium policies.
-That often fully covers the cost for single vision specs, but if you need multifocals (which correct both near and far vision problems) you can be out of pocket by hundreds of dollars.
+Often, that fully covers the cost for single-vision specs, but if you need multifocals (which correct both near and far vision problems), you can be out of pocket by hundreds of dollars.

-To double your benefit and reduce your out-of-pocket costs, check whether your health fund will let you claim for lenses in the old year and frames in the new year.
+To double your benefit and reduce your out-of-pocket costs, check whether your health fund will let you claim lenses in the current year and frames in the new year.